-- The Company aims to maintain strong and effective relationships with regulators through regular open and transparent engagement to enable effective supervision.
-The primary regulatory engagement for the Company is with the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) supervisory teams and senior management. - The PRA engages directly with the Board following the issue of their annual Periodic Summary Meetings (PSM) feedback letter.
+The Company aims to maintain strong and effective relationships with regulators through regular open and transparent engagement to enable effective supervision.
+The primary regulatory engagement for the Company is with the Prudential Regulation Authority (PRA), Lloyd's of London and the Financial Conduct Authority (FCA) supervisory teams and senior management.

+The PRA engages directly with the Board following the issue of their annual Periodic Summary Meetings feedback letter.